 Eastbound on 8 September 1806, the men "ply'd their orers very well" as they passed here, covering seventy-eight miles that day by Clark's estimate.
 "The Missouri at this place does not appear to Contain more water than it did 1000 miles above," Clark observed, surmising that "the evaperation must be emence."

-In the photo above, Omaha is in the lower two-thirds of Jim Wark's photo; Council Bluffs, Iowa is opposite, on the east side of the Missouri River.
+Omaha is in the lower two-thirds of Jim Wark's photo, above; Council Bluffs, Iowa is opposite, on the east side of the Missouri River.

 From Discovering Lewis & Clark from the Air